JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Experiment

 \subsection{Scaling Analysis of \name{}}

-In this section, we analyze the scaling ability of the plain \name{} on our $val$ set without reference as illustrated in Table~\ref{tab: scaling}.
+In this section, we analyze the scaling ability of the plain \name{} (without the proposed methods) on our $val$ set without reference as illustrated in Table~\ref{tab: scaling}.
 As we increase the model size and data scale, we can observe the metrics increase.
 It demonstrates that the proposed \name{} is scalable and can reach up to 90.06\% agreement and 87.93\% consistency with 33B-parameter and 100K fine-tuning data.